-The number appearing on the front of the card in the space at the top right-hand corner is the student registration number used in the University's records.
+The number appearing on the front of the card above the student's name is the student registration number used in the University's records.
 This number should be quoted in all correspondence.

 The card must be presented when borrowing from the University libraries, when applying for travel concessions and when notifying a change of address.
 It must also be presented when paying fees on re-enrolment each year when it will be made valid for the year and returned.
 Failure to present the card could result in some inconvenience in completing re-enrolment.